sgaliamov/ergo-layouts/readme.md

 Having all this requirements I started this project.
 I wanted to try F# and scope of this assignment was perfect for it.
 Why do I think that this estimation method is applicable?
-Because the results that it gives, correlates with other methods. `Qwerty` is bad, `MTGAP` is good as expected.
+Because the results that it gives, correlates with other estimations.
+Qwerty is bad, MTGAP is good as expected.

 ErgoDox is such a keyboard for which you first need to learn a functional programming language with [static typing](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), and then create a utility to find the most optimal configuration for it.
 Joke.